shoppepm/shoppe/docs/packages.md

 pkgdesc="A package manager frontend/replacement" # Short description of the package.
 Make sure it doesn't end with a dot (stylistic choice). pkgarch="all" # The architecture this package is meant for.
 If it runs on all architectures, use 'all', otherwise use the architecture name that 'uname -s' returns. pkgver="v0.1" # Package version.
 For packages being built from the newest source, this should be set to "rolling". pkgrel="1" # Package revision.
-Bump this every time you change the package (eg. update to next version, fix some commands).
+This is automatically bumped every time you rebuild the package.
 For packages being built from newest source, this should be set to "rolling". license="GPL 3-Clause" # License.
 This is optional. url="https://github.com/knuxify/shoppe" # Project website.
 Optional.
 If this is an open-source project, link the source page. depends="bash git curl wget" # Dependencies, separated by spaces.